livebook-dev/livebook/docs/deployment/docker.md

 ## Clustering

 If you plan to run several Livebook instances behind a load balancer, you need to enable clustering via the `LIVEBOOK_CLUSTER` environment variable.
-Currently the only supported value is `dns:QUERY`, in which case nodes ask DNS for A/AAAA records using the given query and try to connect to peer nodes on the discovered IPs.
+Depending on the strategy of your choice, you must set additional environment variables, oftentimes, at runtime.
+When using the Livebook Docker image, you can create a file at `/app/user/env.sh` that exports the necessary environment variables.
+This file is invoked right before booting Livebook. `LIVEBOOK_DISTRIBUTION` is automatically set to `name` if clustering is enabled.

+### `LIVEBOOK_CLUSTER=fly`

+It automatically sets up a cluster to run on Fly using DNS configuration.
+It automatically sets up the environment variables based on your Fly Application name and enables IPv6 support.

+### `LIVEBOOK_CLUSTER=dns:QUERY`

-When clustering is enabled, you must additionally set the following env vars:
+Sets up a cluster using DNS for queries for A/AAAA records to discover new nodes.
+Additionally, you must additionally set the following env vars:

   * `LIVEBOOK_NODE=livebook_server@IP`, where `IP` is the machine IP of each deployed node

   * You must set `LIVEBOOK_SECRET_KEY_BASE` and `LIVEBOOK_COOKIE` to different random values (use `openssl rand -base64 48` to generate said values)

   * If your cloud requires IPv6, also set `ERL_AFLAGS="-proto_dist inet6_tcp"`

-`LIVEBOOK_DISTRIBUTION` is automatically set to `name` if clustering is enabled.

-Some variables, like `LIVEBOOK_NODE`, are oftentimes computed at runtime.
-When using the Livebook Docker image, you can create a file at `/app/user/env.sh` that exports the necessary environment variables.
-This file is invoked right before booting Livebook.